-- Reliable mechanical primary stability to allow osseointegration - Durable biological secondary stability - Load transfer to the proximal femur (if possible) - Bone stock preservation pain, that was frequently associated in the past with cementless stems with "fit and fill" principles at the distal part of the stem.
-Whenever possible proximal fixation of the stem should be preferred, according to femoral shape and bone quality.
+- Reliable mechanical primary stability to allow osseointegration - Durable biological secondary stability - Load transfer to the proximal femur (if possible) - Bone stock preservation

 Titanium alloy with a rough surface is the material of choice for achieving these purposes.
-The size of the pores on the surface should be between 50 μm and 400 μm , and the percentage of voids within the coating should be between 30% and 40% to maintain mechanical strength $^{(10)}$.
+The size of the pores on the surface should be between 50 $\mu$ m and 400 $\mu$ m, and the percentage of voids within the coating should be between 30% and 40% to maintain mechanical strength (10).

-The reason for transmitting the forces to the proximal femur is to avoid stress shielding (which means loss of bone quality in the proximal femur due to distal fixation and transmission of forces), cortical hypertrophy at the level of the distal fixation and thigh
+The reason for transmitting the forces to the proximal femur is to avoid stress shielding (which means loss of bone quality in the proximal femur due to distal fixation and transmission of forces), cortical hypertrophy at the level of the distal fixation and thigh pain, that was frequently associated in the past with cementless stems with "fit and fill" principles at the distal part of the stem.
+Whenever possible proximal fixation of the stem should be preferred, according to femoral shape and bone quality.